helske/KFAS/README.md

 - Exact diffuse initialization
 - Multivariate models with mixed distributions

 Most of the algorithms are based on book "Time Series Analysis by State Space Methods" and related articles by J. Durbin and S.J.
 Koopman.

-Current version of KFAS in CRAN is 1.0.3.
+Current version of KFAS in CRAN is 1.0.4-1.
 See
+* help(KFAS) in R for examples
 * [ChangeLog](https://github.com/helske/KFAS/blob/master/ChangeLog) for upcoming, already completed changes
 * [TODO](https://github.com/helske/KFAS/blob/master/TODO) for future changes